Toyota Celica Liftback Turbo: 1977

-The Celica made its debut in the eighth round of the DRM series in Hockenheimring in July 1977, supporting the German Grand Prix.
-Driven by Harald Ertl, the blue Celica qualified thirteenth, 25 seconds per lap slower than the pole-winning 935.
-It retired from the race after four laps.
+Driven by Harald Ertl, the blue Celica suffered from issues having not received any test drive but a quick test fit before the race to meet their deadline.
+Its debut was at the eighth round of the DRM series in Hockenheimring in July 1977, supporting the German Grand Prix.
+Also, whilst Porsche took several years to develop turbochargers, Schnitzer only had four months to develop the car.
+Competition was strong at Division 1 from the numerous Porsche 935s that had also dominated international motorsport.
+As a result, it qualified thirteenth, 25 seconds per lap slower than the pole-winning 935, retiring from the race after four laps.

 It returned for the following round in Zolder, qualifying seventh, five seconds slower than the pole-winning 935.
-There it retired after 3 laps.
+There it retired after three laps.
 At the final round in Nürburgring, it finished fourth behind three privateer Porsche 935s which it had intended to compete against.

 The Celica returned to Zolder for a non-championship ADAC Trophy to score its only victory.

 1978

+In the 1978 season, the Celica color scheme was changed from blue to red and white, as Kathrein had stepped in as main sponsor.
+Red and white was their corporate color scheme.
+Rodenstock still retained their sponsorship as with Schnitzer's BMWs which also shared their nose revisions.